 St. Barnabas (Onion Lake) Indian Residential School opened in 1892 and was destroyed by fire in 1943.
-The school was operated by the Anglican Church of Canada at Onion Lake, in Treaty 6 territory on what is now the Saskatchewan/Alberta border.
+The school was operated by the Anglican Church of Canada at Onion Lake, on Treaty 6 land on what is now the Saskatchewan/Alberta border.
 The then lay catechist (and fluent Cree speaker) John R. Matheson started the school in a Mission house that he and his wife had paid for and constructed.
 It initially held 10 children both First Nation and settler who attended voluntarily.
 The school was built after Rev. Henry Ellis became principal in 1917.
 The school was destroyed by fire in 1943 and students were moved to St. Alban’s College in Prince Albert.